On his computer at home, Apolo Anton Ohno posted a sticky note where he’d jotted down three words: “process over prize.”

 So he gave up on the fear of missing out on investment opportunities that didn’t align with his long-term plan.

-“That gave me a sense of freedom and a sense of calm, which also elicits much better responses,” he said.
+“That gave me a sense of freedom and a sense of calm, which also elicits much better responses,” he says.
 “There’s always a new trade.
 There’s always another opportunity.”

 Now he asks himself broader questions: